 - A separate external power supply.

 USB-powered drives are typically smaller, more portable, and slower.
-Drives with external power supplies are typically physically larger, with more capacity, and are able to transfer data more quickly.
+Drives with external power supplies are generally physically larger, offer more capacity, and transfer data more quickly.

 I use both.
-The backup drive with my laptop is small, portable, and easy to travel with.
+The backup drive for my laptop is small, portable, and great for travel.
 Backup drives attached to my desktop machines are typically externally powered.

-Physical size: if you care, you can narrow your selection based on physical drive size – for example, a 2.5 inch drive versus a 3.5 – but in the long run, that choice will probably be made for you based on the choices you made above.
-USB-powered portable drives are generally small, and drives with external power will be physically larger.
+Physical size: if you care, you can narrow your selection based on physical drive size — for example, a 2.5-inch drive versus a 3.5 — but in the long run, that choice will probably be made for you based on the choices you made above, since USB-powered portable drives are generally small and drives with external power will be physically larger.

 Rotation speed: I never pay attention to this for external drives, particularly back-up drives.
-The USB interface speed will be the limiting factor, so focus instead on getting USB3, if you can.
+The USB interface speed is the limiting factor, so focus on getting USB3 if you can.
 If you’re on USB2, the speed of a faster drive is wasted.

 Specifics: what external drive to get

-As I said when I started, drives are changing constantly.
-But with that in mind, here are a couple of drives that I can recommend today – where “today” is July, 2018.1
+As I said, drives change constantly.
+With that in mind, here are a couple of drives I recommend today — where “today” is July, 2018.1

-This is the drive I’d purchase if I needed to today.
-They’re available in capacities from 1 to 4TB (terabyte – that’s a thousand gigabytes).
-I were to buy one, I’d opt for the largest simply because you can never have enough disk space.
-In fact, that’s one of the reasons I’ve not needed to purchase one recently, as my previous purchases were always of the larger capacity available at the time.
+This is the drive I’d purchase if I needed one today.
+They’re available in capacities from 1 to 4TB (terabyte — that’s a thousand gigabytes).
+Were I to buy one, I’d opt for the largest, simply because you can never have enough disk space.
+In fact, that’s one of the reasons I’ve not needed to purchase one recently, as my previous purchases were always of the largest capacity available at the time.

 Externally powered: Western Digital My Book Desktop External Hard Drive.